syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/ColumnDragAndDrop.md

 ### Cancel dragging between frozen and non-frozen columns

-Dragging between frozen and non-frozen columns can be canceled using the `QueryColumnDraggingReason` and `From` arguments of the `QueryColumnDragging` event handler by checking whether the value of `From` argument is a frozen column index.
-Refer to the following code sample to cancel dragging between frozen and non-frozen columns:
+Dragging between frozen and non-frozen columns can be canceled using `QueryColumnDraggingReason` and `From` arguments of the `QueryColumnDragging` event handler by checking whether the value of `From` argument is a frozen column index.

 {% tabs %}
 {% highlight c# %}